xiejiangzhi/model_renderer/README.md

 ========================

 A simple 3D scene renderer for Love2D 11.3.
 Support simple lighting.
-Its goal is only to render 3d models or scenes.
+The goal of this project is to easily and quickly create and render 3D geometric scenes through code.
+On this basis, to support complex 3D model rendering.

 ## Features